wernerdegroot/applicatives/records/README.md

 Records.verify(Color::new);
 ```

+You can add these to a unit test or in a static initializer block somewhere.
 If you made a mistake, the Java compiler will catch it for you.

 Check out the [unit tests](https://github.com/wernerdegroot/applicatives/blob/main/records/src/test/java/nl/wernerdegroot/applicatives/records/Record3Test.java) for an example.